angelicaurba/car-rental/README.md

   |RentalId | VehicleId | UserId | DateFrom | DateTo | AgeDriver | OtherDrivers | Kilometers | Insurance | Price |
   | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |

-  (AgeDriver and Kilometers are integer from 1 to 3 that indicate the range to which they belong to)
+  AgeDriver and Kilometers are integer from 1 to 3 that indicate the range they belong to, in particular:
+  - for AgeDriver
+    * 1 : 18 - 24
+    * 2 : 25 - 64
+    * 3 : 65 and more
+  - for Kilometers
+    * 1 : 0 - 49 kms/day
+    * 2 : 50 - 149 kms/day
+    * 3 : Unlimited

 ## Tip
 In order to test the surplus of 10% in a rental price due to a number of available vehicles less than 10% of the ones for a certain category, in the period from 2020-08-01 to 2020-08-10 all the vehicles except one has been rented.